paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-033-acquisition-construction-and-alteration.md

 (3) An appropriation to alter any building, or part of the building, which is under lease by the Federal Government for use for a public purpose if the cost of the alteration will exceed $750,000.

-**(b) Transmission to Congress of Prospectus of Proposed Project.—** To secure consideration for the approval referred to in subsection (a), the Administrator of General Services shall transmit to Congress a prospectus of the proposed facility, including—
+**(b) Transmission to Congress of Prospectus of Proposed Project.—** To secure consideration for the approval referred to in subsection (a), the Administrator of General Services (referred to in this section as the “Administrator”) shall transmit to Congress a prospectus of the proposed facility, including—

 (1) a brief description of the building to be constructed, altered, or acquired, or the space to be leased, under this chapter;